Chapter 16.30

 B. All sprinkler drawings shall be prepared by persons meeting the requirements of Chapter 18.160 RCW.

-C. At least three complete sets of blueprint drawings with information regarding the automatic sprinkler system as identified in NFPA 13, Sections 6-1, 6-2 and 6-3, and at least one civil engineering blueprint showing the underground installation from watermain tap to base riser, shall be submitted to the fire marshal for approval prior to installation or modification of any equipment.
+C. Electronic blueprint drawings submitted to the city with information regarding the automatic sprinkler system as identified in NFPA 13, Sections 6-1, 6-2 and 6-3, and at least one civil engineering blueprint showing the underground installation from watermain tap to base riser, shall be submitted to the fire marshal for approval prior to installation or modification of any equipment.
 One set of approved plans shall be located at the job site.

 D. Drawings submitted for approval must include floor layout drawn to one-eighth-inch scale, showing all rooms and spaces with accurate measurements.
 Drawings shall include the building permit number.